 Welcome to the Judy Jester Learning Center

 The Judy Jester Learning Center (JJLC -Aternative school -A school) is designed and implemented to benefit those students who have exhibited problems adjusting to traditional education settings.
-It offers an opportunity for placement of such students in a separate setting and provides an atmosphere conducive to changing patterns of inappropriate academic behvior and/or inadequate effort.
+We offer an opportunity for placement of such students in a separate setting and provides an atmosphere conducive to changing patterns of inappropriate academic behvior and/or inadequate effort.
 The number one goal is to assist students in the development of self-esteem, self control, improved socialization skills, a positive attitude toward learning, and increased academic achievement.
 Students are admitted according to "at-risk" criteria, upon referral by school personnel.
 Each school should have a committee of school officials and/or other professionals to make recommendations for admittance.
 At this time only students 9th-12th grade will be admitted to the alternative program.

 The Judy Jester Learning Center campus is also home to the Center of Opportunity for Problem Students (COPS), Lawrence County Virtual School (LCVS), and the Teen Parents As Teachers program (PAT).